open-stage/blender-dmx-web/content/docs/Laser.md

 Implementation in BlenderDMX is based on [this YouTube video](https://www.youtube.com/watch?v=akacnNMPK8M).
-This principle does not use Blender lights for the laser rays but rather emitter material on a cylinder, projected from the laser's geometry onto objects which are in a `Laser collision collection` that must be created and then selected by the user.
+This principle does not use Blender lights for the laser rays but rather emitter material on a long thin cylinder, projected from the laser's geometry onto objects which are in a `Laser collision collection` that must be created and then selected by the user.